 We think Deloitte’s on point.
 Mining’s future involves capitalizing on intelligent innovation and the IIOT to reduce costs, lower emissions, and accelerate productivity.
 And we’re working in partnership with our customers right now to deliver a future that is not only smart, it’s smarter.

 Blutip uses the intelligence inherent in the Industrial Internet of Things to produce smarter diesel fuel management platforms.
-Blutip SmartRFuel reduces fuel costs, lowers particulate emissions by up to 70%, and provides 10X more accurate data on fuel consumption.
+Blutip SmartRFuel reduces fuel costs, lowers carbon footprint by 4-5%, and provides 10X more accurate data on fuel consumption.
 And our no risk, all reward approach to pricing means you pay nothing until you save money on fuel.
 If you’d like to discuss how Blutip can help you unlock productivity, lower costs, and reduce your carbon footprint, please contact Rick at 647-274-6695 or email@example.com.